andr4851/Undernet-pOS/README.md

 # Undernet pOS
-That project were created as a study one by me for researching the Unity API and code system.
-That was a try to create something like operation system, based on unity
+Experimental Unity project: a desktop-OS-like shell built on top of the Unity API

 ## Features
 In that project was created: